trishume/sympy-wiki-with-svn/Assumptions.md

+# Assumptions

 ## Introduction
 The assumptions in SymPy need to be rewritten.
 This page is dedicated to discussing the best way to go about this.

+As we have current situation (two systems, a few branches which improved them).
+So we collect the description of them, and describe variants what to do with them on optimal ways (Approaches section).

+But at the same time we must keep in the mind the ideal solution of the assumption system (target vision).

+# Target vision

 ## The aims of assumptions
 ### for the end-user.